galudino/qmk_firmware/keyboards/bpiphany/unloved_bastard/keymaps/galudino/readme.md

-# The default keymap for unloved_bastard
+# galudino's keymap for unloved_bastard